 Cleveland has a rich cultural base, with numerous museums, theaters and sporting events.
 It is the home of the internationally-renowned Cleveland Orchestra, the Rock and Roll Hall of Fame, the Cleveland Museum of Art, Playhouse Square (the largest theater district outside of New York City), the Cleveland Playhouse, Karamu Theater, and Cleveland Opera Theater.

-Professional sports are also well-represented, including the Cleveland Indians (baseball), Cleveland Browns (football), Cleveland Cavaliers (basketball), and the Cleveland Gladiators (arena football).
+Professional sports are also well-represented, including the Cleveland Guardians (baseball), Cleveland Browns (football) and the Cleveland Cavaliers (basketball).
 Outdoor enthusiasts can take advantage of the Cleveland Metroparks, an extensive park system surrounding the Cleveland area.
 This "Emerald Necklace" offers boating, swimming, horseback riding, golfing, cycling, hiking, fishing, and camping facilities.

 The cost of living is very reasonable, with neighborhoods that range from quiet residential streets to bustling urban blocks.
 Cleveland has also become a food and drink destination, with a long and constantly-growing list of restaurants and craft breweries.